potentpwnables/blog/content/post/2020-07-01-api-to-gbq-api.md

 * Debugger PIN: ###-###-###
 ```

 If you see that, head over to your client VM and open a browser (or just use the browser on your host) and go to `http://<private IP of your server>:5000/api/v1/stream/flows.json`, where the private IP address of your server should be something like 192.168.1.*.
-You should be created with JSON data that says "Hello world".
+You should be greeted with JSON data that says "Hello world".
 But that's not a very useful API, so we'll add the real functionality now.

 The code we just added is what's called a route, and it tells Flask two things:

 1. What end points should users be able to hit, and
 2. What Flask should do when users hit a specific end point.